ocroz/js-trials/tutos/is-node/README.md

 chrome bundle/solution2.html
 ```

-Webpack generates few more code than browerify.
+Webpack generates few more code than browerify.<br>
 Webpack is also much more configurable and flexible.
 See the other tuto [zero-to-webpack](../zero-to-webpack/README.md).

 Note: `webpack -p` builds and uglifies the code for the browser in ES5 and thus requires `babel` to transform the ES5+ code.